mlueckl/leaper/README.md

 ---
 A simple CLI tool to quickly leap to a directory.

+*INFO: Tool spawns a new shell on every leap*

 #### Installation
 *You have to have cargo installed*
 ```bash